Children & Youth Religious Education

 Family Events

 We offer events and programs for families to connect several times throughout the year.
 This might look like a movie night, service project, or shared meal.
-This year, we are focusing on creating intergenerational programming and opportunities for folks of all ages to connect.
 Subscribe to our weekly emails and newsletter for upcoming family ministry programming and events.

 Children’s Religious Education

-Meets during worship on Sunday mornings September-May, except during all-ages services.
-Open to children up to 6th grade.
-Our children’s chapel is a time to check in, talk about that week’s message/story, and play together.
+Meets during worship on Sunday mornings September-May, except during all-ages services and holiday breaks.
+Open to children up to 5th grade

 Youth Religious Education